 I used a yellow binder for my Blog Binder.
 Staples has a ton of colors and sizes in their Better Binder Line.
 They really are better binders.
 There’s no scratchy corners and the spine doesn’t fall apart.
 I love them!

 I printed a basic “Blog” in 46 pt font for the spine window.
-I wanted it to be easily visible from a distance, and I wanted it to match my other binders.
+This way the title is easily visible from a distance and matches my other binders.

 I keep a pencil pouch in each binder so that I always have a pencil/pen/eraser or even thumb drives.
 Back to School is a great time to stock up on free pencils & pens!
 It’s not just for school kids!